Skip to main content

 How did olive oil evolve over time?

-The Arab conquests spread advanced olive cultivation techniques across North Africa and into Spain.
+The Arab conquests spread advanced olive cultivation techniques across North Africa and into Spain, paving the way for famous regional specialties like the spice-infused harissa chili paste in Tunisia.
 Medieval monasteries maintained olive groves throughout southern Europe.
 When Spain colonized the Americas, olive trees traveled with them to California, Mexico, Peru, and Argentina [3].

 Why is olive oil culturally important?